A reader is out of work after an injury. Is he out of luck, too?

 As my friends at Bankrate say, “Borrowing from your 401(k) is such a risky and costly choice that it shouldn’t even be on the table unless it’s your last resort.”
 Why?
 Because your money is no longer earning tax-free interest for your retirement.
 (Check out Bankrate’s 401(k) calculator to see how much you’re not making when you borrow from yourself.)

 Still, it’s the best option for you because when you pay back the loan, you’re essentially paying yourself back.
 That’s better than paying your credit card company, where the average interest rate is currently hovering around 15 percent.

 I’m glad your injury isn’t serious and you’ll be able to return to work soon, Dylan.
 I hope you’ll use this episode as a warning: Get disability insurance.

 Earlier this month, I read a fascinating study from Empire BlueCross BlueShield that said, “90 percent of respondents say they lock their doors and windows, just 40 percent of Americans have disability insurance, which could protect them financially if they were unable to work.”

 That’s interesting because, according to the FBI, you have a 1-in 36 chance of getting robbed — but a 1-in-4 chance of being disabled before you retire, either temporarily or permanently.

 Even if you have disability insurance, it’s not likely to pay all your bills should you need to use it.
-That’s why you should read How to Prepare For and Deal With an Income Emergency.
+That’s why you should read How to Pay for an Emergency Without an Emergency Fund.
 Once you’re back on your feet and at work, Dylan, you should pay down those credit cards.
 Need help figuring out how to do that?
 Call Debt.com at 1-800-810-0989 for a free debt analysis from one of our trained counselors.
 They’ll get you “back” on track.